-&lt;sup>13 CCCS Guidelines on the Section 47 Prohibition.
+13 CCCS Guidelines on the Section 47 Prohibition.

-To establish whether Firm A's refusal to supply a licence constitutes an abuse under the section 47 prohibition, CCCS would first determine whether the refusal adversely affected competition in a relevant market that was different or significantly larger than the subject matter of Firm A's IPRs or the products or services that result directly from the exercise of such IPRs.
+To establish whether Firm A's refusal to supply a licence constitutes an abuse under the section 47 prohibition, CCCS would first determine whether the refusal adversely affected competition in a relevant market.